aranya-project/aranya-core/README.md

-# flow3-rs
+# Aranya Core

-This repo is a cargo workspace for the Rust implementation for Aranya.
+This repo is a cargo workspace for the Rust implementation for the core of the Aranya platform.

 ## Cargo Make